sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/introduction.md

 # Introduction

 This document presents an entry-level developer kit to help users gain familiarity with using the seL4 microkernel and ultimately to encourage more use of seL4 within projects and products.
 It does this by:
-- selecting a readily available, low-cost single board computer (the [Avnet MaaXBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/maaxboard/maaxboard/));
+- selecting a readily available, low-cost single board computer (the [Avnet MaaXBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/maaxboard/maaxboard/)) as the target platform;
 - detailing the minimum hardware and software requirements necessary to follow the guide;
-- supplying the required development tools to be able to generate seL4 executable images;
+- supplying a preconfigured build environment with all tools required to generate seL4 executable images;
-- demonstrating how an seL4 executable image can be loaded and executed on the chosen development board; and
+- demonstrating how an seL4 executable image can be loaded and executed on the chosen target platform; and
 - documenting the specific steps needed along with more general guidance.

 This developer kit does not cover or replace any of the extensive documentation and tutorials of the [seL4 website](https://sel4.systems).